 Choosing the Best Mattress: Type

 Choosing between a variety of mattress types can be a dizzying experience.
-However, we have broken it down for you in the following bullet points.
+However, we have broken it down for you in bullet points.

 - Foam – Foam mattresses comprise entirely of foam, and no coil.
-The foam mattresses are designed to provide contouring to the body for optimum support.
+The foam mattresses are designed to contour the body for optimum support.
 This is especially true for mattresses using Memory foam as the base.
 Due to these qualities, these mattresses are exceptionally good at providing pressure relief.
-Moreover, they also allow for isolated motion, meaning if your partner moves, you won’t feel it.
+Moreover, they also allow for isolated motion, meaning you won’t feel it if your partner moves.
 This quality makes it the ideal choice for couples and sleeping partners.
 However, foam mattresses tend to retain a lot of heat.
 These mattresses are the ideal choice for side sleepers.

 - Hybrid – Hybrid mattresses combine innerspring and foam mattress functionality, allowing you to get the best of both worlds.
-Such mattresses comprise an innerspring structure for core support, along with layers of foam for support and comfort.
+Such mattresses comprise an innerspring structure for core support and layers of foam for support and comfort.
 In some designs, the comfort layers in the mattress can sometimes be made with Latex or even micro-coils instead of foam.
-Hybrid mattresses provide body contouring, low heat retention, and average motion isolation with a little bit of bounce.
+Hybrid mattresses provide body contouring, low heat retention, and average motion isolation with a little bounce.
 With these qualities, hybrid mattresses are suitable for every sleeping position.

 - Latex – A mattress is called a Latex mattress when all the layers are made with Latex, as opposed to a hybrid mattress that has some layers of Latex.
-Latex mattresses are designed to provide maximum bounce, more so than even innerspring mattresses.
-They provide an average amount of contouring to the body, as well as moderate pressure relief.
+Latex mattresses provide maximum bounce, more so than even innerspring mattresses.
+They provide an average amount of contouring to the body and moderate pressure relief.
 Moreover, they are durable and long-lasting.
-Latex mattresses can often be found with eco-friendly organic and natural latex, making them the ideal choice for environment-friendly people.
+Latex mattresses are often found with eco-friendly organic and natural Latex, making them the ideal choice for environment-friendly people.

 Choosing the Best Mattress: Size and Firmness

-Size is an important consideration when it comes to finding the best mattress for yourself.
-Not only do you need to decide the size of the mattress you need, but you also keep in mind the size of the room and the bed frame, along with your own size.
-Different mattresses react differently to different weights and have a specific firmness level for every weight class.
+Size is an important consideration when finding the best mattress for yourself.
+Not only do you need to decide the size of the mattress you need, but you also keep in mind the size of the room and the bed frame, along with your size.
+Different mattresses react differently to weights and have a specific firmness level for every weight class.

 - Your Size – Your weight should determine the firmness of the mattress you should opt for to ensure it doesn’t sink under you.
-On the other hand, neither should the mattress feel too firm under you if you’re not heavy enough to make a dent in it.
+On the other hand, neither should the mattress feel too firm under you if you’re not heavy enough to make a dent.